 Paragon’s Fusion-series digital hot glass kilns are packed with exciting features.
 They come in 6, 7, 8 and 10-sided versions.
 Imagine the glass you could fuse and slump with the Fusion-7.
 Make bowls, pendants, earrings, cufflinks, and even bracelets.
 Enjoy glittering dichroic glass.
 Make treasured gifts for your friends and family.
 When you own a Paragon kiln, you can experiment with new glass ideas to your heart’s content.

 Pinless element grooves

 The Fusion-7 heats from the top.
 For reliability, the elements are mounted in pinless element grooves.
 Since the element coils are wider than the groove opening, the elements do not need pins.

 An 18” tall stand comes standard with the Fusion-7.
 The stand raises the kiln to a comfortable height for loading and operation.
 A heavy galvanized steel base completely covers the reversible firebrick bottom.
 The base folds up under the stainless case on all sides to strengthen the firing chamber.
 This is one more assurance that your Paragon kiln is built to last.

 The Fusion-7 is made with insulating firebricks, which store heat for slow cooling.
 Thus, smaller, thinner projects may not need additional heat during the annealing range.
 The lid is 3” thick and the walls and bottom are 2 1/2” thick.

 Features of the Fusion-7

-- Heating elements in top of all models
+- Heating elements in the lid

 - ¼” heavy duty sheathed Type-K thermocouple